All Seasons Lawn Mix

 $51.00 – $196.00 (GST Inc.)

-All year green native lawn mix can provide you with a beautiful native lawn that will thrive throughout our relentless scorching summer, year after year!
+All Seasons Native lawn mix can provide you with a beautiful native lawn that will thrive throughout our relentless scorching summer, year after year!
 The grasses selected for this mix are a mixture of warm and cool season species so your lawn will stay green all year long.

 |1-3kg per 100m2|

 - For best results try to ensure that the seed bed is weed free.
 Native grasses are slow growers and effective weed control is highly desirable.

 - It is also incredibly helpful to know the pH levels of your soil so take soil sample to test your soil pH level, following test kit instructions.

 - While the soil is under preparation, it is a good idea to sow a few seeds into a sterile seed raising mix to be kept moist until germination.
 This will allow for easier identification of lawn seedlings once the lawn is sown.